How a social media campaign influenced a sector

 We encouraged woman engineers from all fields of engineering to put their hands up and be counted on social media as part of the 9% to make this the IET’s most successful social media campaign – winning four social media accolades along the way.

-To raise awareness to this fact, we asked people to share a picture with 9% written on their hand, tweeting us using the hashtag #9percentisnotenough.
+To raise awareness of this fact, we asked people to share a picture with 9% written on their hand, tweeting us using the hashtag #9percentisnotenough.
 The tagline was simply: “Raise your hand if you agree that #9percentisnotenough”.

 The importance of research for a campaign